90 Miles: Living In The Vortex

 Following the opening reception, gallery hours will be Monday-Friday, 12 P.M. to 7 P.M.
 On Saturdays private viewings will be available by appointment

-Further information regarding the exhibitions is available by calling (305) 573-9994, via e-mail firstname.lastname@example.org or email@example.com and online at www.dotfiftyone.com.Be sure to tell them Soul Of Miami sent you!
+Further information regarding the exhibitions is available by calling (305) 573-9994, via e-mail email@example.com or firstname.lastname@example.org and online at www.dotfiftyone.com.Thank you for using Soul Of Miami!